 What if your new roommate is a compulsive neat-freak and you're a bit more "creative" when it comes to organizing your space?

 What if you like to read C.S.
-Lewis with Fernando Ortega playing softly in the background, and he likes to play Xbox with P.O.D at full volume?
+Lewis with Fernando Ortega playing softly in the background, and he likes to play Xbox with rock music at full volume?

 What if he eats the last homemade brownie your mother sent, and doesn't even ask you?